ach-raf/opensubtitles_subtitle_downloader/Readme.md

 python download_subs.py <path/to/folder>
 ```

-It will search the folder recursively for video files and download subtitles.
+It will search the folder for video files and download subtitles.

 ### Multiple folders